+- Select Single cuts

-Select Transv. linear maching
+- Select Transv. linear maching

+- return

-- ► Select the scope of the cycle:
+- Select the scope of the cycle:

 - Off: When the cycle is completed, the tool remains at the cycle end position

 - On: The tool returns to the starting point

 Transv. linear maching: The tool moves from the Start point to the End point contour X2 at the programmed feed rate and remains at the cycle end position.